Defective Tire Lawyer

 - Serious or permanent injuries

 If you or a family member have been involved in an accident due to a defective tire, you may be entitled to financial compensation.
-The experienced defective tire settlement attorneys at Craig Swapp & Associates are ready to help you in your defective tire case.
+The experienced product liability attorneys at Craig Swapp & Associates are ready to help you in your defective tire case.
 Call us at 1-800-404-9000 or visit us online and fill out our defective tire accident form.

 What Are Defective Tires, and Why Are They Dangerous?